 - Do you think the content is ‘quality’ enough to appear in the results of a Google search query?

-If your content doesn’t hit one of those targets, then it’s most likely fluff or poor quality.
+If your content doesn’t hit one of those targets, then it’s most likely fluff.

 Okay, what if the content is fluff, but it has ‘good’ keywords in it?
 Is it okay to publish it then?

 - Are you blogging to sell something?